 When these hormones send messages, they are received by hormone receptors that process the message and signal specific event or cellular mechanisms that initiate the target cell’s response.

 As you can see, the entire endocrine system works together to control the level of hormones that circulate throughout your body.
 When just one of these hormones is even slightly imbalanced, it can lead to widespread health problems that affect your growth, sexual development and function, sleep, metabolism and hunger.
 (1)

 Some of the most common signs and symptoms of hormone imbalances include:

 - Weight gain or weight loss (that’s unexplained and not due to intentional changes in your diet)

 - Low libido

 - Hair loss and hair thinning

-Symptoms of hormonal imbalances can range drastically depending on what type of disorder or illness they cause.
-For example, high estrogen can contribute to problems including endometriosis and reproductive issues, while symptoms of diabetes often include weight gain, changes in appetite, nerve damage, and problems with eyesight.
+Symptoms of hormonal imbalances can range dramatically depending on what type of disorder or illness they cause.
+For example, high estrogen can contribute to problems that include endometriosis and reproductive issues, while symptoms of diabetes often include weight gain, changes in appetite, nerve damage and problems with eyesight.

 Some specific problems associated with some of the most common hormonal imbalances include:

 - Estrogen dominance: changes in sleep patterns, changes in weight and appetite, higher perceived stress, slowed metabolism